 - Originally owned by SUN, now owned by Oracle.

-- Requires a separate JVM (a Java Virtual Machine) to interpret the intermediate code (called bytecode) in each program, plus dynamically loaded library files and additional resources such as a "Just-in-time" compiler ("Hotspot") for extra speed.
+- The operating system requires a separate JVM — a Java virtual machine — to process the intermediate code (called bytecode).
+It works with dynamically loaded library files and additional resources such as a "Just-in-time" compiler ("Hotspot") for extra speed.
 This JVM, the class libraries, and other files make up a JRE (Java Runtime Environment).

 C# (2002): Microsoft's most popular latest language and its libraries, that were initially created through a specialized Microsoft C compiler.